 Innovation is never straightforward.
 It’s something that has been happening constantly throughout human evolution and it is still happening around us in a multitude of interconnected ways.

-The course is free through Springboard and it's well-structured and very engaging.
+The course is well-structured and very engaging.
 You will apply the theory in a practical way, building up a portfolio of information relating to the course content through discussion, debate, self-directed learning, presentation and guest speakers.

 Continuous Assessment & Exam